 You may have already seen, or even may have purchased, the Sculpey Silkscreen kit.
 While it’s a really neat little kit and has a lot of silkscreens to play with, it’s just the beginning.
 There are several artisan silkscreen makers around the world who use their own designs to hand-make silkscreens for their customers.
 These silkscreen artisans have distinctive designs and bring an incredible variety to the marketplace.

 Malgorzata Wawrzynczak makes the most wonderful crisply detailed silkscreens in all kinds of designs.
-There are op-art designs, art deco, art nouveau, mandalas, texture-type backgounds, and even whimsical cartoon styles.
+There are op-art designs, art deco, art nouveau, mandalas, texture-type backgrounds, and even whimsical cartoon styles.
 You’re sure to find one you like.
-You can buy them through her Etsy shop or from your favorite clay supplier such as Clayaround in the UK and 2Wards Polymer Clay in Australia.
+You can buy them through her Etsy shop or from your favorite clay supplier such as 2Wards Polymer Clay in Australia.

 Helen Breil is a well-known polymer clay artist and teacher who has a small line of silkscreens made in her very distinctive designs.
 These are really nicely made silkscreens with each one being a uniform size and I love that the name of the design is included at the edge of each silkscreen.
 You can find Helen’s silkscreens in many online shops including PolyClayPlay, ClayAround, 2Wards Polymer Clay, and HappyThings.

 Tina Holden is a Canadian silkscreen artisan who also sells a really impressive line of tutorials.
 So do make sure that you check them out as well.
 Several of them do use silkscreens.
 Tina’s Paisley silkscreen is the one that I used to illustrate the project in the Opulent Tapestry Tutorial.
-You can find Tina’s silkscreens and tutorials in her Artfire and Zibbet shops.
+You can find Tina’s silkscreens and tutorials in her Etsy shop.

 Ilysa Ginsburg and Kyra Slye of Polymer Clay TV fame have their own supply shop where you can get their line of silkscreens.